puppetlabs/puppet-specifications/language/lexical_structure.md

 Identifiers
 ---
 Identifiers are *bare words* (a bare word is an unquoted sequence of letters and the underscore (`_`) character).
-The meaning of a bare word is semantic and is described in the language grammar; it may be interpreted as a string/symbol, or be a name/identifier.
+The meaning of a bare word is context specific and is described in the language grammar; it may be interpreted as a string/symbol, or be a name/identifier.

 There are two main kinds of identifiers depending on if the sequence starts with a lower or upper case letter.